Kenneth Lofton Jr.: Personal life

-Lofton's father, also named Kenneth, served in the United States Army, worked in the United States Postal Service for 18 years and was elected to the Port Arthur Independent School District board of trustees.
+Lofton is not related to former professional baseball player Kenny Lofton.
+Kenneth Sr. served in the US military and worked for the US Postal Service for 18 years.
 His older sister, Kennedi, played college basketball for Southern.
-His grandfather, Gene "Rock" Duhon, was a track and field athlete at Southern University, where he was named to the Track Hall of Fame, and competed at United States Olympic Trials.
+His grandfather, Gene "Rock" Duhon, was a track and field athlete at Southern University, where he was named to the Track Hall of Fame, and competed at United States Olympic trials.